fallen-icarus/cardano-loans/README.md

 While this protocol technically only allows one asset to be the loan asset for each loan, the fact that this protocol is composable with itself means you can effectively create "packaged" loans where each loan is for a different loan asset.
-For example, imagine if Alice wants to borrower 2000 ADA worth of assets, but is concerned about the price volatility of ADA.
+For example, imagine if Alice wants to borrow 2000 ADA worth of assets, but is concerned about the price volatility of ADA.
 Instead of doing a single loan for 2000 ADA, she can do 1 loan in ADA, 1 loan in DJED, and 1 loan in another asset; the total value borrowed would be equivalent to 2000 ADA.
 Since she can ask for them in one transaction, accept them